fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 because browsers use this as the default value, but you are free to choose whatever you like.
 We chose 18px for this site.
 Once you’ve decided about the base font size, decide about the line height.
-Most of the time, 150% of font size works well and we did the same on this size.
+Most of the time, 150% of font size works well and we did the same on this site.
 Line height is set to 27px (18px&nbsp;&times;&nbsp;1.5).

 Then, when designing the site, keep in mind this simple rule: